kerokero5150/SPIISD_V2/README.md

   Compatible with Apple II Plus, IIe, IIc, IIc Plus, and IIgs.

 - **User-Friendly Assembly**
   The kit consists entirely of DIP components, with all parts placed on the top layer of the PCB.
-Soldering is done exclusively from the back layer, requiring no advanced soldering skills.
+Soldering is done exclusively from the back layer of the PCB, requiring no advanced soldering skills.
 For users who are not confident in soldering, we also offer pre-assembled and tested SPIISD units with guaranteed functionality.

 For assembly and soldering instructions, please refer to the provided [**Assembly Guide**](https://github.com/kerokero5150/SPIISD_V2/blob/main/PDF/SP2SD＿V2_DIY_assembly%20guide1.pdf).